jaegertracing/documentation/content/roadmap.md

 ## Aggregated Trace Metrics (ATM)

-Aggregated trace metrics can be exported by the OpenTelemetry Collector [/opentelemetry-collector-contrib/tree/main/processor/spanmetricsprocessor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/spanmetricsprocessor) this allows metrics to be calculated off trace data and metrics to be exported from the Collector.
+Aggregated trace metrics can be exported by the OpenTelemetry Collector's [span metrics processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/spanmetricsprocessor) this allows metrics to be calculated off trace data and exported from the Collector.
 We are adapting Jaeger to be able to read metrics from a Prometheus compatible backend, but additional backends may be supported.
-For additional information see [jaeger/pull/2946](https://github.com/jaegertracing/jaeger/pull/2946).
+For additional information see [Issue #2954](https://github.com/jaegertracing/jaeger/issues/2954).

 ## Operational Monitoring HomePage